 Elizabeth graduated with an undergraduate focus in biology and ecology then moved to Washington D.C.
 There she discovered the field of landscape architecture when she went to work at Lee & Liu Associates.
 Elizabeth then returned to Texas and attended Texas A&M University to obtain a master’s in landscape architecture.
 While there, her ecology background became the basis of every design.
 She added additional ecology related courses, as well as courses in cultural geogrpahy and environmental psychology.

 After graduation, Elizabeth moved to Houston and worked for SLA Studio Land.
 There she assisted with large scale planning for resorts and communities in Mexico and Japan.
 However, she saw more opportunity to integrate ecology into designs in Austin.
-So after two years, she moved to Austin and started regular work for J. Robert Anderson FASLA on projects such as the Lady Bird Johnson Wildflower Center, The Shops of La Cantera, the Balcones Canyonlands National Wildlife Refuge, LCRA Management Headquarters and Fort Hood Military Housing and base wide parks and trail system.
+So after two years, she moved to Austin and started working mostly for J. Robert Anderson FASLA on projects such as the Lady Bird Johnson Wildflower Center, The Shops of La Cantera, the Balcones Canyonlands National Wildlife Refuge, LCRA Management Headquarters and Fort Hood Military Housing and base wide parks and trail system.
 There she conducted vegetation surveys, participated in master planning and schematic detail charettes, compiled plant lists, detailed planting designs, met with neighborhood groups and oversaw installations.
 For the LCRA Headquarters, she added the lower rain garden, worked on the bioswales and pushed for a more comprehensive rainwater collection and an irrigation educational board.

-After a number of years, Elizabeth became a certified permaculture designer and founded Droplet Land Design to further develop plans and designs that integrate the processes of ecology with the aesthetics of design.
+After a number of years, Elizabeth became a certified permaculture designer and founded Droplet to further develop plans and designs that integrate the processes of ecology with the aesthetics of design.
 Besides her professional work, Elizabeth works tirelessly to promote the need to approach the everyday landscape, not as something just to look at, but rather as an ecological system.
 To this end, she has appeared several times on Central Texas Gardener, gives presentations to Austin City Council and recently participated as a Stakeholder for the Green Infrastructure Group that feeds information to CodeNext.

 When not busy with her landscape related work, Elizabeth keeps busy researching and writing a book about the Ashe juniper tree (Cedar: Wanted Dead & Alive).
 She also educates groups across the Hill Country about the Ashe juniper, native plants, native edible, flood mitigation, sustainable landscaping, and wildlife habitats.